iccaving/icccsite/content/trip/yorkshire/yorkshire-2006-02-17.md

 canal, go for the rock - the canal leads nowhere &amp; will merely fill your wellies with rather unpleasent brown water!
 Ahem.
-Got to the main chamber with no sign of Bar party; so marvelled at the constantly-snaking waterfall crashing down from the heavens, stood in a dead sheep before retreating to eat a Christmas pudding at the far-warmer Bar T-junction.
+Got to the main chamber with no sign of Bar party; so marvelled at the constantly-snaking waterfall a Christmas pudding at the far-warmer Bar T-junction.
 The main chamber is truly impressive; the largest in Britain and with a beautiful boulder-strewn floor.
 It gives off the feeling of intruding on some Suburbia-living giant's